IPRoyal/how-to-scrape-a-website-that-requires-a-login/README.md

-# How to Scrape a Website That Requires a Login: Python Tutorial
+# How to Scrape a Website That Requires a Login

-**Author:** Eugenijus Denisov
-**Last updated:** August 29, 2025 • ~7 min read

-This README condenses the article into a GitHub-friendly format.
-It shows how to log in with Python Requests, maintain a session, and scrape data from a protected page.

 ---

-## Why login scraping?
+## Why scrape pages that need authentication?
+Some data (forums, accounts, dashboards) is only visible after logging in.
-Some sites hide data behind authentication (forums, ecommerce, dashboards).
-With Requests, you can:
+With Python Requests you can:
-- Create a session to store cookies/headers
+- Start a session to keep cookies and headers
-- Send a POST request with credentials
+- Log in with a POST request using your credentials
-- Reuse the session for subsequent GET requests
+- Reuse the session to access protected pages

+This allows you to collect information that isn’t available to anonymous visitors while keeping the login state active across requests.

 ⚠️ Always check Terms of Service before scraping.
 If ToS forbid scraping, you must not proceed.